Joachim Westphal (of Hamburg)

+Career

 He was educated in the school of the parish of St. Nicolai in his native city, then in Lüneburg, and entered the University of Wittenberg, where he became the pupil of Melanchthon and Luther.
 In 1532, on the recommendation of Melanchthon, he was appointed teacher at the Johanneum in his native city.
 In 1534 he returned to the University of Wittenberg, and in the following year removed with the university to Jena.
 After his return to Wittenberg in 1537 he lectured on philology.
 In 1541 he became preacher of the church of St. Catharine in Hamburg; then acting superintendent in 1562, and was elected Superintendent of Hamburg in 1571.

+Theological Controversies

 He is best known for his participation in the theological controversies of his time.
+In 1549, he published for the first time, a work against Melanchthon and Wittenberg entitled Hist.
+Vituli Aurei Aaronis Exodus 32 ad Nostra Tempora et Controv.
+Accommodata.

-He took part in that on the descent into hell, also in the discussion concerning the Leipzig Interim and in that over the Adiaphora.
+He then took part in controversies on the descent into hell, the Leipzig Interim and the Adiaphora.
 More important was that over the Lord's Supper.
 In 1552 he published Farrago confusanearum et inter se dissidentium opinionum de coena Domini, ex Sacramentariorum libris congesta, a warning against those who deny the presence of Christ in the Lord's Supper.
 He points out to the adherents of Luther the alarming progress which the sacramentarians had made and tries to prove the falsity of their doctrine by its diversity.
-In 1553 he issued Recta fides de coena Domini, an exegetical discussion of 1 Cor.
-11 and the Words of Institution; in 1555 Collectanea sententiarum D. Aurelii Augustini de coena Domini and Fides Cyrilli episcopi Alexandriae de praesentia corporis et sanguinis Christi.
+In 1553 he issued Recta fides de coena Domini.
+This was an exegetical discussion of 1 Cor.
+11 and the Words of Institution.
+In 1555 he published Collectanea sententiarum D. Aurelii Augustini de coena Domini and Fides Cyrilli episcopi Alexandriae de praesentia corporis et sanguinis Christi.

 Calvin answered in January 1555, with his Defensio sanae et orthodoxae doctrinae de sacramentis.
 Thus there was opened a controversy which involved on the side of the Reformed Lasco, Bullinger, Ochino, Valerandus Polanus, Beza, and Bibliander; on the side of the Lutherans Timann, Paul von Eitzen, Schnepff, E. Alberus, Gallus, Flacius, Judex, Brenz, and Andreä.
 Westphal replied to Calvin in Adversus cuiusdam sacramentarii falsam criminationem iusta defensio, in qua et eucharistiae causa agitur (1555), to which Calvin answered in Secunda defensio piae et orthodoxae de sacramentis fidei (1556), which was an attempt to draw to his side the Philippists of Saxony and Lower Germany.